 If you have been terminated or demoted for reporting your employer’s wrongful or illegal activity you may have what is known as a whistle-blower claim.
-The Gould Firm is experienced in these types of cases and is here to answer your questions and to evaluate your case.
+The San Diego whistleblower lawyers at The Gould Firm are experienced in these types of cases and are here to answer your questions and to evaluate your case.

 The term whistle-blower was originally used to describe an individual who reported the illegal actions of a company or corporation that was defrauding the government.
 Over the years, however, the definition has been expanded to include any employee who identifies and reports any illegal activity in the workplace or anyone who reports corporate or business crimes that are being committed without the knowledge of the victim.

 Examples of whistle-blowing may include reporting the fact the employer is ignoring health and safety laws, or forcing drivers to drive over-scheduled hourly limits, or disclosing financial fraud, environmental violations, or other activities that are illegal or against well established public policy such as sexual harassment in the workplace or misuse or abuse of company funds by directors and officers.
 In California, a whistle-blower may complain internally to his or her own employer or externally to government agencies that might have an interest in the employer’s illegal activity.